mhoffman/kmos/doc/source/tutorials/run_model_api.rst

           model.deallocate()

-In order to split our fill range of input parameters, we can use a utility function ::
+In order to split our full range of input parameters, we can use a utility function ::

   from kmos.utils import split_sequence